tuneinsight/geco-i2b2-data-source/API.md

 - `id`: ID of the query, must be an UUID
 - `definition`: definition of the explore query
-  - `panels`: panels of the explore query (linked together by an AND)
+  - `selectionPanels`: panels of the explore query (linked together by an AND)
     - `not`: true if the panel is inverted
     - `timing`: timing of the panel
       - `any`: no constrain (default)